A voice for

 Coriander contains a high level of natural essential oils which stimulate the digestion and support digestive metabolism.
 It encourages the production of digestive enzymes and supports a sluggish or slow digestion.
 It can be classified as an aromatic carminative.

-• Into the heart of Coriander
+• Into the heart of coriander

 Coriander is an aromatic carminative, supporting and stimulating digestive processes and metabolism.
 Despite this herb being stimulating, it also has a cooling and moistening nature.
 Coriander will cool any excess heat throughout the body, but particularly where there is hot irritation in the digestive, urinary and respiratory tracts.
 The cooling and clearing properties of coriander also make it effective for encouraging expectoration and sweating in the form of a diaphoretic.